clicon/clixon/docker/system/README.md

   $ ./cleanup.sh
 ```

-You can also trigger the test scripts inside the container using `make test`.
+You trigger the test scripts inside the container using `make test`.